Naraujo13/AGG-EventB-Rodin/README.md

 # AGG-Rodin
-Given a  graph grammar defined in AGG (.ggx) using a type graph, converts the file to a new one,  usable in Rodin, containing the same definition.
+Given a  graph grammar defined in AGG (.ggx) using a type graph, converts the file to a new one,  usable in Rodin, containing the same definition represent in Event-B.
 It reads the .ggx file and extracts the data, storing it in the data structure called Grammar defined in the package AGG (temporary name).
+This structure can represent any strucutre that satisfies the follwoing conditions:
+      1. It needs to be a typed grammar, that is, the grammar NEEDS to have a type graph.
+      2. Only nodes can have attributes.
+This was defined during development due to the convention of modelling object as nodes, so it  wouldn't make sense to allow edges to have too.
+This can be changed in the future.
+      3. Due to an AGG limitation, no user defined types are allowed yet.
+This can also be changed in the future.

 From this datastrucuture, it can convert it to a new data structere in EventB notation (in progress) using structers from the EventB package.
 Furthermore, the goal is to implement a third package that creates Rodin Files from this EventB data structure.
 The project was divided in differentes structres so it can be reused for other programs, aside Rodin and AGG.